 - you notice unusual activity on your credit card account

-- you lose your wallet or credit card
+- you lose your credit card

 If you deal with a major bank or credit union, visit their website and check if they have a number to call to report lost or stolen cards.
 In most cases, the issuer will cancel the lost or stolen card and send you a new one free of charge.